 This 5 credit course will help students explore the basic principles of leadership and evaluate their own personal leadership characteristics and qualities.
-It will be run outside the time table on Monday nights from 7-9pm.
 In Leadership, you will learn practical skills in teamwork, decision-making, reflection, organization, communication and serving others.

 Yoga 15/25/35